 Since ancient times, men have been debating and fighting over who is the toughest guy around.
 In 1979, that age-old question was posed by two Pittsburgh-area men, Frank Caliguri and Bill Viola.
-Both men were accomplished martial artists and began pondering: Who would win in a match between Muhammad Ali, Bruce Lee, or Bruno Sammartino?
+Both men were accomplished martial artists and began pondering: Who would win in a match between Muhammad Ali, Bruce Lee, and Bruno Sammartino?

 That hypothetical question was the spark that launched CV Productions, Inc., (“C” for Caliguri and “V” for Viola) the first mixed martial arts company in the United States.
 CV Productions conceived the first mixed martial arts competitions and provided the blueprint for later MMA competitions like today’s wildly popular Ultimate Fighting Championships.

-In 1980, CV Productions introduced MMA, a new sport and started a regulated league that pitted contenders from various combative disciplines such as boxers, kick boxers, martial artists, wrestlers, grapplers, and just your average street fighters against each other.
+In 1980, CV Productions introduced MMA, a new sport, and started a regulated league that pitted contenders from various combative disciplines such as boxers, kick boxers, martial artists, wrestlers, grapplers, and just your average street fighters against each other.

-CV Productions first bout took place on March 20, 1980, in New Kensington, Pennsylvania, and was billed as the “Battle of the Tough Guys.”
+CV Productions’ first bout took place on March 20, 1980, in New Kensington, Pennsylvania, and was billed as the “Battle of the Tough Guys.”
 It was the first commercial MMA event of its kind ever held.
 The first match of the multi-day event pitted car salesman Mike Murray against laborer Dave Jones in the lightweight division.
 Jones defeated Murray by technical knockout in the third round.

 That year the newly organized league under CV Productions staged and promoted 10 competitions across Pennsylvania.
 Some were billed as the “Battle of the Brawlers” or ‘Tough Guy Contests,” until they finally settled on the name “Super Fighters.”
 The events were held at the Stanley Theater in Pittsburgh, the Johnstown War Memorial, and the Philadelphia Civic Center.